-This section of the Code sets forth expectations for Participants related to emotional, physical, and sexual misconduct in sport, including bullying, hazing, and harassment.
+This section of the Code sets forth expectations for Participants related to Emotional, Physical, and Sexual Misconduct, including Bullying, Hazing, and Harassment.

 The privilege of participation in the Olympic & Paralympic Movement may be limited, conditioned, suspended, terminated, or denied if a Participant's conduct is or was inconsistent with this Code or the best interest of sport and those who participate in it.